lnkn/blog/src/pages/post-5-recipe-thumbrints/index.md

 ---
 title: Thumbprint Cookies
-description : H•	My favorite part of the holiday season is baking and time with friends & family.
+description : My favorite part of the holiday season is baking and time with friends & family.
 These Peanut Butter Blossoms are always a must each December, too!
 Do you have a favorite holiday tradition?
-date: '2018-09-26'
+date: '2018-10-4'
 image: Funfetti_1.jpg
 lead: Sprinkles of joy are just ahead.
 ---